NU Home Sites:

 The south endzone appears to have a no-seat snake pit of Wildcat partying.

-Note on the left side of the drawing that Welsh-Ryan stands alone, which would put the new stadium on the same site as the old, but rotated about 30 degrees.
+Note on the left side of the drawing that Welsh-Ryan stands alone, which would put the new stadium on the same site as the old, but rotated about 25 degrees.
+The exterior's design has since changed somewhat.

 Upgraded sight lines and disabled access.
 However, same hot dogs.